-Did you get that?
+Did you catch that?
 One in four Chinese men will never get married … to a woman.
-Seriously, if homosexuality is in fact influenced the most by social factors, then we should expect a surge in homosexual behavior in the country.
-China is very straightforward on how it views the LGBT community, so it should be extremely interesting to see how things develop in the future; whether there’s a paradigm shift.
+Seriously, if homosexuality is, in fact, influenced the most by social factors, then we should expect a surge in homosexual behavior in the country.
+China is very clear on how it views the LGBT community, so it should be extremely interesting to see how things develop in the near future.

 Enjoyed this article?
 Join 40,000+ subscribers to the ZME Science newsletter.
 Subscribe now!